 Working with a professional DWI lawyer can help you understand the circumstances and potential consequences of your charge.
 Experienced legal counsel is a useful way to better understand your situation and potentially defend your rights.

-An intoxication manslaughter offense under this section is a felony of the second degree, which can result in a fine up to $10,000 and 2 years to 20 years in the Texas Department of Criminal Justice, and a driver’s license suspension ranging from 180 days to 2 years.
+Intoxication manslaughter is classified as a Felony of the Second Degree.
+An intoxication manslaughter offense under this section is a felony of the second degree, which may result in a fine up to $10,000 and 2 to 20 years in the Texas Department of Criminal Justice and a driver’s license suspension ranging from 180 days to 2 years.

-If the vehicle was driven in a way that made it a “deadly weapon,” then there is an additional penalty that prohibits good time credit in prison to be considered for early release until half of the sentence has been satisfied.
+If the vehicle was driven in a way that made it a deadly weapon, then there is an additional penalty that prohibits good time credit in prison to be considered for early release until half of the sentence has been satisfied.

-Additionally, the court will order an accused to abstain from alcohol use and use of controlled substances without a prescription.
+Additionally, the court will order the accused to abstain from alcohol use and the use of controlled substances without a prescription.
 The court may enforce this by ordering random drug testing.
-In some circumstances, the court may order an accused not to operate a motor vehicle while the case is pending.
+In some circumstances, the court may even order the accused not to operate a motor vehicle while their case is pending.

 Navigating the complex process of fighting a DWI or possession charge can be difficult on your own.
 If you want to retain your rights and have the best shot at a favorable outcome against these kinds of charges, relying on experienced legal counsel from a professional DWI lawyer in Houston can help your chances when it comes to fighting these charges.